 - User interface testing: UI testing is when developers check to make sure that the end-user functionality is met by performing tests on reliability and continuity of the final product.

 - Performance (load) testing: Load testing is designed to see how a product will operate despite heavy load in the system.
-This type of testing makes for a great blockchain testing tutorial for new testers.
+This type of testing is a highly-recommended tutorial for new testers.

 Blockchain QA Testing Tools